-Cash is king.
 Despite what some business execs want you to believe, cash pays the bills -- accounting earnings do not.
 Cash flow is much more difficult to manipulate than earnings, which makes it a better analysis tool for investors.
-While reading The Smartest Guys in the Room, a detailed account of the Enron downfall, I was reminded yet again why cash flow -- and not earnings -- is so important.
+In short, cash is king.
+While reading The Smartest Guys in the Room, a detailed account of the Enron downfall, I was reminded yet again why cash flow is so important.

 Everybody loves Enron

 One of the many, many problems at Enron was the way former president Jeff Skilling managed earnings.
-Skilling would ask Wall Street what earnings number he needed to produce to keep the share price high.
+Skilling would ask Wall Street what earnings number it wanted him to produce.
 Then he would try to hit that number.

 Are you kidding me?

-The president of a major corporation should tell Wall Street what earnings he expects after a careful analysis of the business, not the other way around.
+The president of a major corporation should tell Wall Street what earnings he expects after a careful analysis of his business, not the other way around.
 Enron had the process completely backward.